manuel-dileo/link-prediction-with-text/README.md

 ``Steemit-LinkPrediction-TraditionalClassifiers.ipynb`` contains the code to reproduce the experiments with the traditional supervised models.
 We used the implementations available on scikit-learn.
 The folder ``dummy-data/traditional/`` contains the dummy data related to this part of the work.

 ### GNN and GAE models for link prediction
+``SteemitGNN.ipynb`` and ``SteemitGAE.ipynb`` contain respectively the code to reproduce the experiments with GNN and GAE architectures.
+We used PyTorch Geometric to develop these models.
+The folder ``dummy-data/gnn/`` contains the dummy data to fed both GNNs and GAEs.